twistlock/docs/api/descriptions/settings/defender_post.md

 The following cURL command:

-* Sets the local defender API port to `9998`.
+* Sets the local Defender API port to `9998`.
-* Turns on the defender `runC` proxy.
+* Turns on the Defender `runC` proxy.
-* Sets the number of days to automatically remove disconnected defenders to `4`.
+* Sets the number of days to automatically remove disconnected Defenders to `4`.

 ```bash
 $ curl 'https://<CONSOLE>/api/v1/settings/defender' \